PaulStoffregen/Arduino_Dev_List_Topics/README.md

 non-deterministic performance are real concerns.

 Arduino's String class has tremendous usability benefits for novice users.
-The matter was decided in vesion 0019 (August 2010) with much controversy.
+The matter was decided in version 0019 (August 2010) with much controversy.
 Even now, ther seems to be lingering resentment or disagreement with any API using heap memory.
 This sentiment comes up over and over again...